awanmbandi/realworld-cicd-pipeline-project/README.md

 # Jenkins Complete CI/CD Pipeline Environment Setup

-1) Create a GitHub Repository `realworld-cicd-pipeline-project` and push the code in this branch(main) to your remote repository (your newly created repository).
+1) Create a GitHub Repository `Jenkins-CICD-Project` and push the code in this branch(main) to your remote repository (your newly created repository).
     - Go to GitHub (github.com)
     - Login to your GitHub Account